hellocap/midnightbreeze-bannerswitch/README.md

-# midnightbreeze_bannerswitch
+# midnightbreeze_bannerswitchCancel changes
-This code picks randomly a banner and updates your Twitter profile accordingly on pre-defined frequency
+This code picks randomly a midnight breeze banner and updates your Twitter profile accordingly at a pre-defined frequency.

+# Getting Started

+First, set up a Twitter app at https://apps.twitter.com, which will generate an API Key, API Secret, Access Token, and Access Token Secret needed for OAuth.
+Please make sure to provide read and write access to the Twitter app.

+Second, install [Tweepy](http://www.tweepy.org/) with the command ```pip install tweepy ```

+To switch your twitter banner (i.e. the python code) at a pre-defined frequency (e.g. every hour), you would need to set up a Cron Job.
+Instructions will follow